The Diary of a CEO: Reception

+In March 2025, The Diary of a CEO podcast won the Best International Podcast award at iHeartRadio podcast awards.
+Forbes reported that the podcast had passed one billion total streams and drew 50 million monthly listeners in December 2024.
+The same report said Bartlett declined an offer estimated to be worth $100 million to partner with an unnamed streaming platform.

+In June 2025, Forbes ranked Bartlett among the world's top 50 digital creators.
+He placed 9th for earnings and 11th overall.
+In July 2025, Bartlett was named in Time magazine's inaugural "TIME100 Creators" list – branded by the publication as the 100 most influential digital voices in the world – appearing in the "Leaders" category for his work on The Diary of a CEO.

+In December 2025, Spotify announced that Bartlett's podcast The Diary of a CEO had overtaken Joe Rogan to become Britain's most popular on Spotify.

 Sarah Manavis for the New Statesman has been critical of The Diary of a CEO, and writes, citing Bartlett's interview with influencer Molly-Mae Hague, that "he was more interested in sharing his own thoughts than listening to hers."
 In a review for The British Psychological Society magazine The Psychologist in 2022, Imogen Keites is positive and says "Steven explores people's lives in a human way" and writes it is "a podcast about the human mind."
 The Telegraph said it was "formulaic" but a "stone cold smash."

+The Telegraph awarded the show 2/5 stars when it was performed at the London Palladium in 2022 stating "Bartlett hands down well-worn wisdom – work-life balance is tough, relationships need good communication – with the portentousness of Moses unveiling the stone tablets."

 In an article for The Times in 2023, James Marriott gave the podcast 2/5 stars and said "The Diary of a CEO is probably best described as a self-help show; encouraging, motivational, vaguely businessy" and wrote "[...] there's also a lot of unearned self-seriousness, a surfeit of platitudes and banal introspection."
 In a mixed review for The Guardian in 2022, Miranda Sawyer criticised Bartlett's hosting style saying his "manner is superior, as though he, and only he, understands the real truth" but also writing that "each interviewee is immensely happy to be there and willing to spill whatever beans are needed."
 Sawyer later wrote in a 2023 review for The Guardian that The Diary of a CEO is "a high-class one, hosted by a superb interviewer – but the flimsy format means it's occasionally wobbly."